 In a 1981 interview with The Comics Journal, Dwight R. Decker asked Frank Miller to explain his reasoning in creating Elektra.
 He responded, “I wanted Daredevil to have a female antagonist, like Sand Saref in The Spirit.
 In fact, I ripped off the first Sand Saref story to do the first Elektra story.
 Rather than just regurgitating it, though, I put a harsher edge on the conflict.
 I had there be more consequences to the fact that he was living with a contradiction in that he loved a woman and she was his enemy.” (“Frank Miller,” The Comics Journal #70, Jan.
 1982, p.
 77.)

-Will Eisner’s two-part tale “Sand Saref”/”Bring In Sand Saref” originally ran as a newspaper supplement on January 8 and 15, 1950.
+Will Eisner’s two-part tale “Sand Saref”/”Bring In Sand Saref” originally ran as part of a weekly, Sunday newspaper supplement on January 8 and 15, 1950.
 The emotional core of the story is largely the same as “Elektra,” in addition to several of the more superficial trappings.

 Sand Saref was the childhood sweetheart of Denny Colt (the Spirit).
 While they were still quite young, Sand’s father, a good and honest cop, was shot and killed during an altercation involving Denny’s uncle, who was Denny’s guardian at the time.
 Sand becomes possessed by bitterness and rage and ends up acting out by stealing.